What's The #1 Book You Recommend Executives Read?

 Dr. Jan Urbahn is an automotive executive with 20+ years of experience in product development, safety engineering, and operations in automotive and shared mobility business.
 He helped launch 3 new businesses with up to 1,500 shared cars in fleet size.
 His most recent leadership position is within the shared mobility space, where he helped develop a new EV battery and guided the coronavirus response.

 Think you might want to add a few of these books to your reading list?
 You won't regret it.
 Make picking up a book a daily habit and see how much of a difference it makes in your career.

 Ready to take your executive presence to the next level?
 Check out Work It Daily's Executive Presence Program today!

-- 5 Skills Executives Need During The COVID-19 Pandemic - Work It ... ›
+- The #1 Habit Executives Need To Lead In A Crisis - Work It Daily ... ›

-- 3 Components Of Executive Presence Every Leader Should Know - Work It Daily ›
+- The 3 Best Pieces Of Advice For New Executives - Work It Daily ... ›